onap/archived-vid/docs/administration.rst

   |
   |  See :ref:`vid-maintenance-apis`.

-- |  **Set change management workflows support for a VNF**
+- |  *Deprecated*: **Set change management workflows support for a VNF**
-  |  VID administrator has to set explicity the available workflows by VNF UUID and invariantUUID.
-This gets done easily by a POST request.
-In the following example we set both Scale out and In software update support for UUID X-X-X-X and invariantUUID Y-Y-Y-Y:
-  |
-  |  ``curl -X POST 'http://vid.api.simpledemo.onap.org:8080/vid/change-management/vnf_workflow_relation' -H 'Accept-Encoding: gzip, deflate' -H 'Content-Type:application/json' -d '{"workflowsDetails":[{"workflowName":"VNF In Place Software Update","vnfDetails":{"UUID":"X-X-X-X","invariantUUID":"Y-Y-Y-Y"}}, {"workflowName":"VNF Scale Out","vnfDetails":{"UUID":"X-X-X-X","invariantUUID":"Y-Y-Y-Y"}}]}'``
+  |  No manual administration is needed.
+Available workflows are controlled in Workflow Designer (WFD).

 - |  **VoLTE E2E services deployment support**
   |  VID supports VoLTE E2E services deployment.
 In order to trigger the E2E flow, the service category in the model (as SDC generates it) has to be set to "E2E Service".